preetammishra2010/Student-Management-System/README.md

 Add Scores:

-Scores can be added,updated,deleted or retrieved to ro from the database.
+Scores can be added,updated,deleted or retrieved to or from the database.

 <img src="Project Images/Manage Scores.png">